FranciscoGorigoitia/DA/README.md

 ### Some considerations about Newton Raphson algorithm
 #### Advantages
-1. Fast convergence: This algorithm can converge quickly to the desired solution, especially when started near the solution.
+1. Fast convergence: This algorithm can converge quickly to the desired solution, especially when started near it.
 2. Efficiency: In many situations, the Newton-Raphson algorithm requires fewer iterations than other methods to achieve a desired accuracy.
 3. Wide applicability: It can be applied to a wide variety of problems, including those arising in the Black-Scholes formula.

-#### Inconvenents
+#### Inconvenients
 1. Sensitivity to choice of initial point: The algorithm may fail to converge or converge to an incorrect solution if an inappropriate initial point is chosen.
 2. Requires derivatives: The Newton-Raphson algorithm requires the calculation of derivatives, which can be computationally expensive or difficult in some cases.
-3. No convergence guarantee: Such was written previously, although the algorithm tends to converge rapidly in many situations, there is no guarantee that it will converge in the general case: Stationary points, overshoots, or poor initial guesses may plague the algorithm.
+3. No convergence guarantee: As previously explained, even though the algorithm tends to converge rapidly in many situations, there is no guarantee that it will converge in the general case: Stationary points, overshoots, or poor initial guesses may plague the algorithm.
 However, convergence is guaranteed when the function f is continuous, strictly monotonic, and convex (or concave).